espressif/esp-protocols/components/esp_websocket_client/docs/en/index.rst

 Application Example
 -------------------
-A simple WebSocket example that uses esp_websocket_client to establish a websocket connection and send/receive data with the `websocket.org <https://websocket.org>`_ server can be found here: :example:`protocols/websocket`.
+A simple WebSocket example that uses esp_websocket_client to establish a websocket connection and send/receive data with the `websocket.org <https://websocket.org>`_ server can be found here: :example:`example <../examples>`.

 Sending Text Data
 ^^^^^^^^^^^^^^^^^